perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.32 August 6th, 2019
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.33 September 3rd, 2019

 Please note the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.